stackitcloud/stackit-cli/docs/stackit_logme_credentials_describe.md

 ## stackit logme credentials describe

-Shows details of credentials of an LogMe instance
+Shows details of credentials of a LogMe instance

 ### Synopsis

-Shows details of credentials of an LogMe instance.
+Shows details of credentials of a LogMe instance.
 The password will be shown in plain text in the output.

 ```
 stackit logme credentials describe CREDENTIALS_ID [flags]